mastodon/documentation/content/en/client/token.md

 * `redirect_uris` has been set to the "out of band" token generation, which means that any generated tokens will have to be copied and pasted manually.
 The parameter is called `redirect_uris` because it is possible to define more than one redirect URI, but when generating the token, we will need to provide a URI that is included within this list.
 * `scopes` allow us to define what permissions we can request later.
 However, the requested scope later can be a subset of these registered scopes.
 See [OAuth Scopes]({{< relref "api/oauth-scopes" >}}) for more information.

-We should see an Application entity returned, but for now we only care about client_id and client_secret.
+We should see an Application entity returned, but for now, we only care about client_id and client_secret.
 These values will be used to generate access tokens, so they should be cached for later use.
 See [POST /api/v1/apps]({{< relref "methods/apps#create" >}}) for more details on registering applications.

 ## Example authentication code flow {#flow}